mainmatter/playbook/src/project-procedure/digital-products/README.md

 In the product development stage of a product increment, user stories are turned into usable application features, iteratively building up the product over time.
-During this process, each user story is decomposed into fine-grained and more detailed tasks which are then proceeded to be implemented by the project team (see [development process](../development-process/#development-process)).
+During this process, each user story is broken down into fine-grained and more detailed tasks which are then proceeded to be implemented by the project team (see [development process](../development-process/#development-process)).
-Decomposition of the user stories is done in close collaboration between engineers and designers with the business experts.
+Breaking down user stories is done in close collaboration between engineers and designers with the business experts.
 They discuss individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort.